-In the history of Major League Baseball, perhaps no batter was better at putting the bat on the ball then the late-great Tony Gwynn.
-With how modern game littered with strikeouts, these Tony Gwynn strikeoutsstats show just how incredible he was as a hitter.
-These stats, amongst countless others show how different of a hitter was, especially compared to the 2023 MLB Season.
+In the history of Major League Baseball, perhaps no batter was better at putting the bat on the ball than the late great Tony Gwynn.
+It’s no secret that the modern game is littered with strikeouts, making how little Tony Gwynn actually struck out more impressive.
+These stats, amongst countless others, show how different of a hitter he was, especially compared to the 2023 MLB Season.

 The Hall of Fame career of Tony Gwynn stretched over 20 MLB seasons, starting in 1982 and wrapping up following the 2001 season.
-Over that time, Gwynn struck out an absurdly low 434 times, or about 29 times per 162 games played.
-So far in 2023, 19 players have already struck out at least 20 times, including last year’s AL MVP Aaron Judge.
-Atlanta Braves’ first baseman Matt Olson leads the league with 27.
+Over that time, Gwynn struck out an absurdly low 434 times or about 29 times per 162 games played.
+In 2023, no player matched or beat that number, with the closest being Luis Arraez of the Miami Marlins striking out a paltry 34 times.
+Since his debut in 1982, Tony Gwynn’s strikeouts of 29 per 162 games played were most recently bested by Placido Polanco‘s 2005 season, where he struck out 25 times.

 On the other end, Reggie Jackson leads all Hall of Fame hitters with 2,597 strikeouts over his playing career.
-At the career Tony Gwynn strikeouts rate, Gwynn would have to play approximately 12,221 more games to tie Mr. October for career strikeouts.
+At his career strikeout rate, Gwynn would have to play approximately 12,221 more games to tie Mr. October for career strikeouts.

 One of the things that made Gwynn so dangerous was how difficult it was to get one more strike by him when a pitcher did manage to throw two strikes.

-Unsurprisingly, Gwynn has the highest average in baseball since batting average with two strikes were recorded.
-As of 2021, the closest player to Gwynn was Wade Boggs, who hit .260 in such occasions.
+Unsurprisingly, Tony Gwynn’s stats show he has the highest average in baseball since the batting average with two strikes was recorded.
+As of 2021, the closest player to Gwynn was Wade Boggs, who hit .260 on such occasions.

 In 1988, MLB started tracking how often players struck out swinging versus looking.
 From 1988 to the end of his career, there were 271 total Tony Gwynn strikeouts.
 Of that, only 75 were that of Gwynn looking.

-Having a career that started in the 1980s and stretched into the beginning of 2001, Gwynn had the opportunity to hit off of more than a hand full of Hall of Fame pitchers.
-The pitcher who struck him out the most was Nolan Ryan, who managed to accumulate 9 Tony Gwynn strikeouts in 67 matchups, or about 13.4% of matchups.
+With a career that started in the 1980s and stretched into the beginning of 2001, plenty of pitchers registered Tony Gwynn stats.
+The pitcher who racked up the most strikeouts against the contact artist was Nolan Ryan, who struck him out 9 times in 67 matchups, or about 13.4% of matchups.
 Against all others, Ryan struck out hitters at a roughly 25% rate.

 Gwynn also never struck out in 36 plate appearances against Pedro Martinez and only once against Steve Carlton.
 Randy Johnson had some of the most success against Gwynn, striking him out 4 times in 12 plate appearances.